Master in

 The international discussion on the most troubling global problems of the modern world, such as the war in Syria, the difficult situation in Ukraine, the European migrant crisis as well as the threat of terrorist attacks, shows the huge demand for specialists and strategists in the field of security and development.
 It also indicates the need to raise public awareness of the correlation between aid transferred to developing countries and the sense of security among developed countries' societies.

-The two-year Master's program will be run by both international experts and lecturers from Jagiellonian University.
+In order to respond to these two trends, Jagiellonian University launches the International Security and Development program.
+ISAD aims to foster creative thinking about complex problems of global security and development, as well as to equip students with analytical tools, language expertise, and cross-cultural understanding.
+It also helps gain the professional skills needed for managing global security and development in an international environment.
+The two-year master's program will be run by both international experts and lectures from Jagiellonian University.
 Academic courses will be taught in English, and additionally, students will learn the second, chosen foreign language.
 There are two academic tracks (specializations): international security and crisis management as well as development and security.
 The program includes professional traineeships and workshops with experts.

 Admissions